Secrets Management in Konnect

 - Update or modify the secrets in 3rd party vaults.

-Vaults are configurable per runtime group.
+Vaults are configurable per control plane.
 You can’t use the same vault across

 Supported vaults in Konnect